raheelahmad/objective-c-style-guide/README.md

 //Do something else
 }
 ```
-* There should be exactly one blank line between methods to aid in visual clarity and organization.
-Whitespace within methods should separate functionality, but often there should probably be new methods.
+* One blank line between methods
+* Whitespace within methods should separate functionality, but often there should probably be new methods.
+	* Maximum one blank line separation
 * `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.

 ## Conditionals

-Conditional bodies should always use braces even when a conditional body could be written without braces (e.g., it is one line only) to prevent [errors](https://github.com/NYTimes/objective-c-style-guide/issues/26#issuecomment-22074256).
-These errors include adding a second line and expecting it to be part of the if-statement.
-Another, [even more dangerous defect](http://programmers.stackexchange.com/a/16530) may happen where the line "inside" the if-statement is commented out, and the next line unwittingly becomes part of the if-statement.
-In addition, this style is more consistent with all other conditionals, and therefore more easily scannable.
+Conditional bodies should always use braces even when a conditional body could be written without braces (e.g., it is one line only) to prevent errors.

 **For example:**
 ```objc